Traditional (Trad) Climbing Gear Guide: Topical Map, Topic Clusters & Content Plan

 When and how to place or rely on fixed gear, ethical considerations, and methods to protect modern routes that blend bolts and trad placements.

-Content Strategy for Traditional (Trad) Climbing Gear Guide
+Content strategy and topical authority plan for Traditional (Trad) Climbing Gear Guide

 The recommended SEO content strategy for Traditional (Trad) Climbing Gear Guide is the hub-and-spoke topical map model: one comprehensive pillar page on Traditional (Trad) Climbing Gear Guide, supported by 30 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Traditional (Trad) Climbing Gear Guide — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Traditional (Trad) Climbing Gear Guide.

 37